core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

     - The fifth least significant bit of the first byte of flag bits MUST be set to 1 for group requests, to indicate the presence of the 'kid context' parameter in the compressed COSE object.
 The kid context flag MAY be set to 1 for responses.

-    - The sixth least significant bit of the first byte of flag bits is originally marked as reserved in {{I-D.ietf-core-object-security}} and its usage is defined in this specification.
+    - The sixth least significant bit of the first byte of flag bits is defined in this specification.
 This bit is set to 1 if the 'CounterSignature0' parameter is present, or to 0 otherwise.
 In order to ensure source authentication of messages as described in this specification, this bit SHALL be set to 1.

-The flag bits are registered in the OSCORE Flag Bits registry specified in Section 13.7 of {{I-D.ietf-core-object-security}}.
+The flag bits are registered in the OSCORE Flag Bits registry specified in Section 13.7 of {{I-D.ietf-core-object-security}} and in {{iana-cons}}.

 * The 'kid context' value encodes the Group Identifier value (Gid) of the group's Security Context.